 Medicaid at Risk in Budget Negotiations

-Proposals have been made in both the House and the Senate to make deep cuts to Medicaid as a way to reduce the deficit, including turning them into block grants to states and canceling the ACA Medicaid expansion.
-House Budget Committee Chairman Paul Ryan's budget for FY 2015, passed by the House in a 219-205 vote, would cut Medicaid by 26 percent by 2024.
+Proposals have been made in both the House and the Senate to make deep cuts to Medicaid as a way to reduce the deficit, capping or turning them into block grants to states and canceling the ACA Medicaid expansion.
 These cuts would result in millions losing access to these vital services and falling deeper into poverty.
 Proposed cuts to Medicaid would shift more costs to states, leading to restricted enrollments, eligibility, and benefits during downturns.
 Economic activity and job generation will also be harmed; Medicaid dollars spent not only benefit individual families but also spur economic activity.
 RESULTS will work vigilantly to oppose any efforts to cut or restructure Medicaid (as well as child nutrition and health programs) in deficit reduction negotiations.

 General Background Information and Resources

 Medicaid is a program that pays for medical assistance for individuals and families with low incomes and resources.
 Medicaid’s funding comes from both the federal and state governments, and is the largest source of funding for medical and health-related services for people with limited income.